Referees chief couldn't believe penalty not given - O'Neil

 In April, Salisbury was stood down for a game after he did not intervene to award Brighton a penalty in a defeat at Tottenham while also acting as the VAR.

-Former leading referee Webb spoke again before the season began about his desire to drive up standards and reduce high-profile mistakes.
+Former leading referee Webb spoke before the season began about his desire to drive up standards and reduce high-profile mistakes.

 United manager Erik ten Hag said "it can always happen" when asked if he was concerned whether Hooper was going to the monitor as he moved towards the side of the pitch.